Ready to Get Started?

 The Methodology: The Flexport Ocean Timeliness Indicator (OTI) utilizes data from Flexport’s ocean shipping operations for an expansive view of a container’s journey.
 Updated on a weekly basis, it shows the time taken to transit from Cargo Ready Date at exporters’ gate to the Destination Port Departure date when products are ready to leave port to go to importers.
 Measures are shown for Far East Westbound (e.g., China-to-Europe) and Transpacific Eastbound (e.g., China-to-US) routes.
 More details about the OTI can be found in our background report.

-Prior improvements in cargo ready to departure times may still be moving through the system as Asian ports debottleneck.
-The indicator may also be showing that while the worst of late 2021 build up in congestion may be over, though levels are still well above pre-pandemic level.
+Prior improvements in cargo ready to depart times may still be moving through the system as Asian ports debottleneck.
+The indicator may also be showing that while the worst of late 2021 build up in congestion may be over, levels are still well above pre-pandemic level.
 The downturn also comes before the 2022 peak season, as discussed in recent Flexport research.

 Deeper insights into the development of the OTI can also be gleaned from the Stage 1 measure.
 This covers the period from Cargo Ready Date to Origin Port Departure journeys that completed that stage in the past four weeks.
 It can provide an early warning of future bottlenecks.

 In the latest calculations, covering the four weeks to Dec 4, 2022 (week 50), there was a divergence in the Stage 1 measure.
 Timings on TPEB dipped 2.1% from the prior week’s measure while FEWB increased by 4.7%.

 You can now receive the Weekly Economic Report straight to your inbox every Monday by signing up here.

 Please direct questions about the Flexport OTI to firstname.lastname@example.org.